codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 .. literalinclude:: validation/037.php

-Custom errors can be returned as the fourth parameter, just as described above.
+Custom errors can be returned as the fourth parameter ``&$error``, just as described above.

 .. _validation-using-closure-rule: